sirthom9123/profile-manager/README.md

 - Go to Mapbox https://www.mapbox.com/ and create a developer account
 - After registration, create a key (it's free) and add it to your env file.

+#### Database
+- Postgresql
+To install on your machine (Windows/Mac/Linux) follow the link for instructions: https://www.postgresql.org/download/

 Command To Execute on Windows:

 ## Installation